Standing Tall: Sim to Real Fall Classification and Lead Time Prediction for Bipedal Robots: Robustifying Nominal Algorithm to Omnidirectional Faults

 \subsection{Fine-Tuned Critical Fault Classifier Results}

-Given the nominal critical fault classifier's poor performance on unsafe side trajectories, as discussed in Section \ref{sec: limitations_of_classifier}, it is fine-tuned with 200 non-angled abrupt and 200 non-angled incipient faults, each applied to region B of side left and right, as shown in Figure \ref{fig:digit_push_locations}.
-These regions are selected because they represent the""midpoint"" of the possible pushing areas on the sides.
+Given the nominal critical fault classifier's poor performance on unsafe side trajectories, as discussed in Section \ref{sec: limitations_of_classifier}, it is fine-tuned only with 200 non-angled abrupt and 200 non-angled incipient faults, each applied to region B of side left and right, as shown in Fig. \ref{fig:digit_push_locations}.
+These regions are selected because they represent the "midpoint" of the possible pushing areas on the sides.

-Compared to the nominal critical fault classifier, the average false positive rates for the fine-tuned critical fault classifier, as shown in Table \ref{tab:classifier_on_normal_and_angled_pushes}, decreases significantly—from 0.08 to 0.0 for non-angled faults, and from 0.08 to 0.003 for angled faults.
+Despite being fine-tuned exclusively with non-angled data from region B, the fine-tuned critical fault classifier performs significantly better than the nominal critical fault classifier across all metrics, even on unseen angled-faults.
+Specifically, as shown in Table \ref{tab:classifier_on_normal_and_angled_pushes}, decreases significantly - from 0.08 to 0.0 for non-angled faults, and from 0.08 to 0.003 for angled faults.
 As expected, due to the direct relationship between false positive rate and lead time, the average lead time decreases from 2.54s to 1.18s and from 2.41s to 1.26s for non-angled and angled critical faults, respectively.
 On the other hand, the average response time increases by 0.16s and 0.17s, respectively, for non-angled and angled critical faults.

 When evaluated on in-distribution data, the fine-tuned model achieves a 0.0 average false positive rate, similar to the nominal model.
 However, the average lead time and response time decrease and increase by 0.34s and 0.18s, respectively.
 Despite this, the fine-tuned critical fault classifier model achieves lead times significantly above 0.2s and nearly 0 false positive rates for all critical faults, meeting the objective outlined in \cite{ref:mungai2024fall} of detecting critical faults with sufficient lead time.